dnayyala/hugo-academic-website/content/post/outcome-prediction-calculators/index.md

   focal_point: Smart
   preview_only: false
 ---
-As part of consulting projects for biomedical researchers at Augusta University, I have tried creating basic point-and-click calculators for various clinical outcomes.
+As part of consulting projects for biomedical researchers at Augusta University, I have tried creating simple point-and-click calculators for various clinical outcomes.

 1. Predict probability of hospitalization for incoming patients based on early presentations: